-The PEBB Program determines if a retiring employee or retiring school employee is eligible to enroll in PEBB retiree insurance coverage upon receipt of a completed PEBB Retiree Election Form.
-If the retiring employee or retiring school employee does not have substantive eligibility or does not meet the procedural requirements for enrollment in PEBB retiree insurance coverage, the PEBB Program will notify them of their right to appeal.
-Information about appealing a PEBB Program decision can be found in the section titled "Appeal Rights."
-For information on how to enroll, see the section titled "Enrollment."
+Retiree: The PEBB Program determines if a retiring employee or retiring school employee is eligible to enroll in PEBB retiree insurance coverage upon receipt of a completed PEBB Retiree Election Form (form A).
+If the retiring employee or retiring school employee does not have substantive eligibility or does not meet the procedural requirements for enrollment in PEBB retiree insurance coverage, the PEBB Program will notify them of their right to appeal eligibility decisions.
+Information about appeals can be found under "Appeal rights."

-The PEBB Program determines if a dependent is eligible to enroll or continue enrollment in PEBB retiree insurance coverage as a survivor upon receipt of a completed PEBB Retiree Election Form.
+Survivor: The PEBB Program determines whether a dependent is eligible to enroll or continue enrollment in PEBB retiree insurance coverage as a survivor upon receipt of a completed PEBB Retiree Election Form (form A).
 If the survivor does not meet the eligibility and procedural requirements for enrollment in PEBB retiree insurance coverage, the PEBB Program will notify them of their right to appeal.
-Information about appealing a PEBB Program decision can be found in the section titled "Appeal Rights."
-For information on how to enroll, see the section titled "Enrollment."
+Information about appeals can be found under "Appeal rights."